Conscientious objector

-A conscientious objector (often shortened to conchie) is an "individual who has claimed the right to refuse to perform military service" on the grounds of freedom of thought, conscience, or religion.
+A conscientious objector is an "individual who has claimed the right to refuse to perform military service" on the grounds of freedom of conscience or religion.
 The term has also been extended to objecting to working for the military–industrial complex due to a crisis of conscience.
 In some countries, conscientious objectors are assigned to an alternative civilian service as a substitute for conscription or military service.

 A number of organizations around the world celebrate the principle on May 15 as International Conscientious Objection Day.

 On March 8, 1995, the United Nations Commission on Human Rights resolution 1995/83 stated that "persons performing military service should not be excluded from the right to have conscientious objections to military service".
 This was re-affirmed on April 22, 1998, when resolution 1998/77 recognized that "persons [already] performing military service may develop conscientious objections".

 History

 Many conscientious objectors have been executed, imprisoned, or otherwise penalized when their beliefs led to actions conflicting with their society's legal system or government.
 The legal definition and status of conscientious objection has varied over the years and from nation to nation.
 Religious beliefs were a starting point in many nations for legally granting conscientious objector status.

-The first recorded conscientious objector, Maximilianus, was conscripted into the Roman Army in the year 295, but "told the Proconsul in Numidia that because of his religious convictions he could not serve in the military".
+The earliest recorded conscientious objector, Maximilianus, was conscripted into the Roman Army in the year 295, but "told the Proconsul in Numidia that because of his religious convictions he could not serve in the military".
 He was executed for this, and was later canonized as Saint Maximilian.

 An early recognition of conscientious objection was granted by William the Silent to the Dutch Mennonites in 1575.
 They could refuse military service in exchange for a monetary payment.

 Formal legislation to exempt objectors from fighting was first granted in mid-18th-century Great Britain following problems with attempting to force Quakers into military service.
-In 1757, when the first attempt was made to establish a British Militia as a professional national military reserve, a clause in the Militia Ballot Act allowed Quakers exemption from military service.
+In 1757, when the first attempt was made to establish a British Militia as a professional national military reserve, a clause in the Militia Ballot Act 1757 allowed Quakers exemption from military service.

 In the United States, conscientious objection was permitted from the country's founding, although regulation was left to individual states prior to the introduction of conscription.